 - Share resources from Wide Open School, a free collection of the best online learning experiences and activities for kids curated by our editors to help families adapt to online learning.

 - Share the Common Sense Education Family Media Agreement.

 - Share one or more Family Tip(s) that align with lessons taught in your classrooms.

 - Share articles and parenting advice from Common Sense Media.

-- Host an in-person event for parents, caregivers, and family members (with ready-made slides!).
+- Host an in-person or virtual event for parents, caregivers, and family members (with ready-made slides!).